ILIAS-eLearning/ILIAS/libs/composer/README.md

 ### Dependencies for production
 - Add a new library using composer, e.g. "composer require filp/whoops"
-- Documents the usage and your wrapper class in composer.json, e.g.:
+- Document the usage and your wrapper class in composer.json, e.g.:
 ```json
 "filp/whoops" : {
   "source" : "github.com/filp/whoops",